timcappalli/blog.timcappalli.me/content/post/preso-authn23-passkeys101/index.md

 ---
-title: Authenticate 2023 - Passkeys 101
+title: Passkeys 101 @ Authenticate 2023
 description: a session at Authenticate 2023 on the basics of passkeys, phishing resistance, some history, and a look at the future
 slug: preso-authn23-passkeys101
 draft: false